Kimcheolhui/SmartX-Mini/SmartX-Mini-2025/Experiment/Lab-2. InterConnect/Lab#2_InterConnect_v2R10_Eng.md

 > [!warning]
 >
-> To prevent collision, please turn off VM, since VM uses IP address of Pi.
+> To prevent IP confilct, if VM and Docker Container are running, please turn off both.
 >
 > ```bash
+> sudo docker stop <container_name>
 > sudo killall -9 qemu-system-x86_64  # if can not kill it, use sudo killall -9 kvm
 > ```